What is Title IX?

 Sexual assault can occur either forcibly (against a person's will) or when a person cannot give consent.
 What does "when a person cannot give consent" mean?

 In certain situations, a person does not have the capacity to agree to participate in consensual sex.
-Examples include individuals who are under the age of consent, intoxicated, developmentally disabled, mentally/physically unable to consent, etc. Anyone engaging in sexual contact with someone who is unable to give consent may be committing sexual assault.
+Examples include individuals who are intoxicated, developmentally disabled, mentally/physically unable to consent, etc. Anyone engaging in sexual contact with someone who is unable to give consent may be committing sexual assault.

 Depending on the particular circumstances, sex discrimination, sexual harassment or sexual assault may include, but is not limited to, the following: